searchspring/snap/packages/snap-controller/README.md

 ## Configuration
 The configuration object provided during instantiation provides a way of configuring the controller for different behavior.
 Each controller type (`SearchController`, `AutocompleteController`, `FinderController`, etc...) has default configurations that can be modified with the instantiation configuration object.
 At minimum an `id` attribute is required for identifying controllers.
 The `id` should be unique to each *instance* of a controller.
 ## Services
 Along with a configuration, each controller is passed a collection of services during instantiation.
 These services are then used by the controller and made available via controller methods.
 Sometimes controllers might share a reference to a service (the `client` service for example), but in most cases a controller will have it's own instance of a service.
+Some services (like the `SearchStore`) share services with the controller (in the example above, the `UrlManager` is shared).

 ```typescript
 { client, store, urlManager, eventManager, profiler, logger }